 Why should you know about all these different types of optical fibers?

-Using different type of optical fibers for communication has a practicality associated with it.
+Using different types of optical fibers for communication has practicality associated with it.
 Communication engineers or network technicians need to be aware of their basics well before designing a network of optical fibers so that they can take quick decisions.
 The various types of optical fibers listed above come with varying degrees of costs, functionalities, back draw, types of end devices like transceivers, and skills required to work with them.
 Knowing about them will help you to make a smart trade-off based on your requirements.
+Don’t miss out on this free course on Optical Fiber Communication.

 Single mode, multi mode.
 What is mode theory?